When it comes to spying, U.S. is as

 More prosaic but more productive are the UKUSA ground stations scattered around the world that listen in on a wide variety of communications, whether carried over international telephone lines or high-frequency diplomatic links.

-A significant amount of international telephone traffic is carried by satellites like the Intelsats that hang 22,300 miles above the world’s oceans and every day relay millions of telephone calls, faxes, e-mails as well as raw computer data.
+A significant amount of international telephone traffic is carried by satellites like the Intelsats that hang 22,300 miles above the worlds oceans and every day relay millions of telephone calls, faxes, e-mails as well as raw computer data.

 The United States and its allies have strategically placed downlinks for those satellites in remote locations.
-Each location contains two sets of satellite dishes — one to intercept the communications and the other to send them via the Pentagon’s communications system to various regional NSA centers for analysis.
-There are at least three sites around the world that steal Intelsat traffic bound for China:
+Each location contains two sets of satellite dishes one to intercept the communications and the other to send them via the Pentagons communications system to various regional NSA centers for analysis.
+There are at least three sites around the world that steal Intelsat traffic bound for China: In western Australia, near the town of Geraldton.
+On New Zealands South Island, near the town of Waihopai.
+In eastern Washington state, on the U.S. Armys Yakima Firing Range, are intercept sites that focus on satellites over the Pacific.

-Yakima would be the station most likely to pick up traffic between Beijing’s Foreign Ministry and the Chinese Embassy in Washington.
+Yakima would be the station most likely to pick up traffic between Beijings Foreign Ministry and the Chinese Embassy in Washington.
 There, visible from a rest stop off the northbound lanes of Interstate 82, are five dishes, two of them about 100 feet across aimed toward the southwest and the Intelsat over the eastern Pacific.
 Another smaller one is pointed in the same direction, either grabbing other satellite-borne communications or directing intelligence back to other Pacific sites for analysis.
-The two others, smaller and pointed in the opposite direction, are links to the Defense Satellite Communications System, Pentagon-operated “birds” that feed the material back to NSA headquarters near Baltimore.
+The two others, smaller and pointed in the opposite direction, are links to the Defense Satellite Communications System, Pentagon-operated birds that feed the material back to NSA headquarters near Baltimore.

 There is a similar layout in Australia and a smaller one in New Zealand.